top of page

 What Makes Fire Prevention Campaigns Go Viral

-Fire prevention campaigns are essential, but most of them barely make a ripple.
+Fire prevention campaigns are essential, but let’s face it: most of them barely make a ripple.
 A few posters go up.
 A video is shared once.
 Then silence.
 The message fades, and nothing changes.
 On the other hand, when a fire prevention campaign goes viral, it spreads beyond the safety department.
 It gets shared, repeated, talked about, and remembered.
 That’s the difference between awareness and impact.

 Many fire prevention campaigns fail because they don’t take into account how people actually engage with content.
 A viral campaign doesn’t happen by accident.
-It is built on understanding human behavior, attention spans, and what drives people to share information with others.
+It is built on understanding human behaviour, attention spans, and what drives people to share information with others.

 Why Do Most Fire Prevention Campaigns Go Unnoticed?